Sam-Gram/justgage.github.io/pages/Every Programmer.md

 - [Elixir](elixir-lang.org): The most friendly functional language
 - [Prolog](swi-prolog.org): This one will _bend your mind!_.
 - [JavaScript](https://www.javascript.com/): It's everywhere, and it can be really good so long as you _do not_ use inheritance or any sort in it.
+    - [React.js](https://facebook.github.io/react/) This is the best framwork for JavaScript hands down.
+Far simpler than Angular and far easier to test then just about anything.
 - [Go](golang.com): Perhaps one of the best Languages focused on _less_ features.
 Great cocurrency.
 And `go fmt` is genious.

 # Databases